Folds in the skin

 | Langer's lines of the face researchgate.net |

-I'm sorry to say that these maps are very wrong.
+I'm sorry to say that the maps above are completely wrong.

 They don't even show the vertical center fold that divides your body into two halves.